namnd/namnd.github.io/content/posts/retrospective-4dww.md

 ## The good ones

-When I first started the job, it felt surreal.
+When I first started the job, it felt weird in a good way.
 I never thought about it.
 I wasn't looking for that criteria at all.
 In fact, when the recruiter approached me, 4DWW wasn't even mentioned, until very last round of interview.
 So, when I got the job, I was like, that sounds really cool, imagine free time I will have, maybe I can work on a side hustle project or something.

 ### Work-life balance